-The School District is required by State statute to annually set aside in the general fund an amount based on a statutory formula for the purchase of textbooks and other instructional materials and an equal amount for the acquisition and construction of capital improvements.
-Amounts not spent by year-end or offset by similarly restricted resources received during the year must be held in cash at year-end and carried forward to be used for the same purposes in future years.
-The School District is also required to set aside money for budget stabilization.
+The School District is required by State statute to annually set aside in the general fund an amount based on a statutory formula for the purchase of textbooks and other instructional materials and an equal amount for the acquisition and construction of capital improvements, Amounts not sent by the end of the of fiscal year or offset by similarly restricted resources received during the year must be held in cash at year-end.
+These amounts must be carried forward to be used for the same purposes in future years.
+In prior years, the School district was also required to set aside money for budget stabilization.
+At June 30, 2002 only the unspent portion of workers' compensation refunds continues to be set aside.